walter-a-jablonowski/homepage/src/pages/projects/schedule/chat.md

 # Cascade Chat Conversation

-  Note: _This is purely the output of the chat conversation and does not contain any raw data, codebase snippets, etc. used to generate the output._
+  _This is purely the output of the chat conversation and doesn't contain any raw data, codebase snippets, etc. used to generate the output._

 ### User Input